isabella232/kacak/README.md

 If you have any problem or want to debug with an extra tool, you can use test_kacak.sh which is located in the kacak files.

-An extra debugging script for kacak,
+An extra debugging script for kacak;

     # ./test_kacak.sh ../data/ip_file.txt  ../data/users.txt Sirket Aa123456 Saldirgan 5
       192.168.100.101 -> SIRKET\EtkiAlaniYoneticisi

 ![Alt text](https://raw.github.com/galkan/kacak/master/images/image8.png "An extra debugging script for kacak")